halfrost/resume/content/home/experience.md

   description = """
 <img data-src="/media/yqb.jpg" alt="yqb" style="padding-bottom: 30px;" class="lazyload">

--	Was mainly responsible for the development of the 1QB Wallet hybird plug-in, using the Cordova framework to develop a payment plug-in for the 1QB Wallet app client, and burying points to count user behavior.
+-	Designed and implemented the 1QB Wallet recommendation system, matching clients and products based on the keywords of previously searched items to boost sales, using RPC and HTTP framework in Java, improving the accuracy by 30%.
--	Building the Code Review platform in the team.
-Developed H5 webpack package deployment and remote backup distribution platform, including Jenkins integrated static code scanning on a daily basis and the CI/CD pipeline.
+-	Building new Code Review platform from scratch; developed Java package deployment and remote backup distribution platform, including Jenkins integrated static code scanning on daily basis and CI/CD pipeline, increasing efficiency by 5 times..
+-	Developed a trading system in Go, leveraging the Kafka Messaging System, to enable users' participation in flash deal ordering events, enabling millions of users to engage in millisecond-level promotional activities.
+In the first year since the release and launch of this system, it has contributed an incremental revenue of 10 Billion RMB in GMV to the company.
+-	Refactored the task queue and task manager using Celery, RabbitMQ and MySQL to support larger-scale, distributed tasks; Queue latency reduced by 20%, Consume rate increased by 4x and Memory used decreased by 40%.

 """

 [[experience]]
-  title = "Junior iOS Engineer"
+  title = "Software Engineer"
   company = "Quatanium Technology Co., Ltd." company_url = "https://github.com/quatanium"
   location = "Shanghai, China"